liamnichols/liamnichols.github.io/_posts/2017-02-06-firebase-remote-config-and-swift.md

 As a result, the initialiser looks like this:

+{% highlight swift %}
 // 1.
 Configure for dev mode if we need it, otherwise a 1 hour expiration duration let remoteConfig = FIRRemoteConfig.remoteConfig()
 #if DEBUG
     let expirationDuration: TimeInterval = 0
     remoteConfig.configSettings = FIRRemoteConfigSettings(developerModeEnabled: true)!
 #else
     let expirationDuration: TimeInterval = 3600
 #endif

 // 2.
 Set our default values and keys remoteConfig.setDefaults([
     "maximum_item_count": 42 as NSNumber
 ])

 // 3.
 Activate any fetched values before we read anything back remoteConfig.activateFetched()

 // 4.
 Now set the properties on config based on what we have currently self.maxItemCount = remoteConfig["maximum_item_count"].numberValue!.intValue

 // 5.
 Perform the next fetch so that it's ready when we re-launch remoteConfig.fetch(withExpirationDuration: expirationDuration) { status, _ in
     print("[Config] Fetch completed with status:", status, "(\(status.rawValue))") }
+{% endhighlight %}

 Here is a breakdown of what we are doing: